The KPF SURFS-UP Survey I: Transmission Spectroscopy of WASP-76 b: Preparing the Spectra for High-Resolution Atmospheric Analysis

 \subsection{Additional Cleaning and PCA}

 During visual inspection of each spectrum, we noticed occasional pixel-scale outliers (e.g., isolated bad pixels with spuriously large flux).
 Future improvements to the DRP should reduce these issues, but for our analysis we applied an additional round of cleaning to remove these artifacts.
 We first masked wavelength bins where the normalized time-averaged flux fell below 0.05, and then re-normalized each exposure by its mean flux.
-We then excluded bins with anomalously large temporal variance (i.e., bins whose standard deviation across the time axis exceeded 1.3 times the median across wavelengths.)
-Finally, we performed time-domain outlier rejection at fixed wavelengths using 3$\sigma$ clipping.
+We then excluded wavelength bins with large temporal variability and removed isolated outlier points by applying 3$\sigma$ clipping to the flux values at each wavelength.
 We experimented with running this cleaning step on the three individual spectra as well as on the combined spectrum, but the downstream atmospheric results were nearly indistinguishable in both cases.

-Even after these additional cleaning steps, we observed systematic residuals as a result of instrumental drift that appeared both in and out of transit.
-Similar features have been independently seen in multiple KPF datasets and reduction pipelines (e.g., Tusay \& Kesseli et al. in prep.), suggesting they are indeed related to uncorrected instrumental drift rather than our reduction pipeline/astrophysical in origin.
-To mitigate these drifts, we applied principal component analysis (PCA) to remove correlated noise from our spectral time series.
-Given the 2D spectral matrix X ($m$ exposures $\times$ $n$ wavelength bins), we performed singular value decomposition X = USV$^T$ and reconstructed the cleaned spectra by zeroing the first $k$ singular values:
+Even after these additional cleaning steps, we observed systematic residuals that appeared both in and out of transit.
+Similar features have been independently seen in multiple KPF datasets and reduction pipelines (e.g., Tusay \& Kesseli et al. in prep.), suggesting they are instrumental in origin rather than astrophysical.
+We attribute these residuals to instrumental line profile variations over the course of the night.
+The LFC and ThAr calibrations also showed a drift of $\sim$10~m~s$^{-1}$ over the night.
+We tested linearly interpolating the wavelength solution between bracketing calibrations using intermediate etalon frames, which reduced the residuals but did not fully remove them.
+This suggests that the variations were not a pure Doppler shift but involved changes to the instrumental line profile itself.
+To account for these variations, we applied principal component analysis (PCA) to remove correlated structure from our spectral time series.
+Given the 2D spectral matrix X ($m$ exposures $\times$ $n$ wavelength bins), we performed singular value decomposition X = USV$^T$, where the columns $u_i$ of U are the left singular vectors, S is a diagonal matrix containing the singular values $\sigma_i$ ordered from largest to smallest, and the columns $v_i$ of V are the right singular vectors.
+We then reconstructed the cleaned spectra by zeroing the first $k$ singular values: